 When measuring KPIs, the practical benefits for retailers are paramount.
 Three areas of data in the store can be distinguished:

-- KPIs for campaign performance measurements
+KPIs for Store performance

 Product availability on the sales floor, also known as on-floor availability, is the second central parameter.
 Initially, it is less about the exact position and more about the fact that the articles are on the sales floor – after all, only items that are actually available can be sold.
 This key figure can be combined with an alert system that makes sure not to fall short of the defined minimum availability.
-Complementary to classical ERP-systems, an RFID-based merchandise management takes the data granularity to the next level, by knowing exactly at each moment in time if products are really on the salesfloor or still lingering in the backroom of a store.
+Complementary to classical ERP-systems, RFID-based merchandise management takes the data granularity to the next level, by knowing exactly at each moment in time if products are really on the salesfloor or still lingering in the backroom of a store.

 On an operational side, KPIs can also be used to manage service quality.
 We’ve already covered product-availability and stock accuracy, which affect the customer just as much as the store with out-of-stocks or unavailable sizes being all-too-common pain points.
 The replenishment rate provides another angle to combat this, as it shows how quickly articles are replenished on the sales floor.
 On the other hand, the fitting room response time describes how quickly sales personnel handle customer requests coming from the fitting room.
 The KPI “Conversion rate per campaign” shows the success of a campaign and if campaign-specific countermeasures are necessary.

 Turning data into actions